Jonas Brothers Thank ‘Best’ Fans In Heartfelt Instagram Post After Grammy Nomination

 On January 13, 2018 we were all in Mammoth having a boys weekend and ended up having some very honest conversations.
 It started with an idea of doing a Vegas residency with no new music and eventually we got to a place where we were all okay with doing a documentary of some kind telling a story of the past.
 We weren’t all the way there though.
 The road to get where we are today was not easy, it took a lot of healing and time to even be comfortable with doing something together.
 This isn’t just a band, this is our family.
 There were some really tough moments that had to happen for us to get to this place but it’s right where we are supposed to be.
 This has truly been our greatest year yet.
 We get to be back on stage together again, as brothers, where we belong and making music that we love and are proud of.
 We truly couldn’t be happier…as artists, as friends, and as brothers.
 To think a year ago we hadn’t even released music… This nomination means the world.
 Thank you to the best fans – we know how much this year and this comeback has meant to you guys too.
 Thank you to our guy @ryantedder.
 Thank you @recordingacademy for the nomination.
 Thank you everyone for believing in us!

-Following the brothers’ personal message to their fans and a thank you to the Recording Academy for the nomination, the band shared photos of Nick, Joe, and Kevin skiing, promotional photos for the album, rehearsing for their stage show, being greeted by fans, and at the close of a series of concerts at New York’s famed arena, Madison Square Garden.
+Following the brothers’ personal message to their fans and a thank you to the Recording Academy for the nomination, the band shared photos of Nick, Joe, and Kevin skiing, promotional photos for the album, rehearsing for their stage show, being greeted by fans, and at the close of several concerts at New York’s famed Madison Square Garden.

 Fans couldn’t hold back their excitement in the comments section of the photos.